 The CMMC Section 13-275(e) indicates that any increase in traffic generation by a change of use that is required to obtain a discretionary permit, shall be subject to review by the appropriate reviewing authority, which may impose fees to address increased trip generation.
 If required, the fee collected is used to fund the City's comprehensive transportation system improvement program.
 The purpose of the program is to ensure that the City's transportation system has the capacity to accommodate additional trips.
-The Citywide Traffic Impact Fees related to new and expanding developments is determined using estimated Average Daily Trips (ADT), which is the combined total number of vehicular trips both in and out of a development generated throughout an average weekday.
-The Transportation Services Division determined that the appropriate ADT for a cannabis retail establishment is approximately 108 trips per 1,000 square feet based on the Institute of Transportation Engineers (ITE) 11th Edition Trip Generation Manual for a pharmacy/drug store with drive-through.
-The City's traffic engineering review focuses on net trip increase for both the ADT and peak hour trips.
-Therefore, the trip generation is estimated for the previous/existing use(s) and is credited (subtracted) from the proposed use to estimate potential changes in trip generation for ADT and peak hour trips.
+The Transportation Services Division determined that the appropriate average daily trips (ADT) for a cannabis retail establishment is approximately 108 trips per 1,000 square feet based on the Institute of Transportation Engineers (ITE) 11th Edition Trip Generation

+Manual for a pharmacy/drug store with drive-through.
+The City's traffic review focuses on net trip increase and therefore the ADT for the previous/existing use(s) is credited (subtracted) from the proposed use ADT to estimate potential changes in trip generation.
+Staff analyzed the ADT of the current vacuum and sewing machine repair and supply store and compared that with the proposed retail cannabis use ADT.
 CMMC Section 13-275(a), specifies that "a traffic impact study shall be required for all development projects estimated by the Public Services Department to generate one hundred (100) or more vehicle trip ends during a peak hour."
-The highest peak hour trips in either the AM or PM peak is used to estimate the number of vehicular trips generated both in and out of a new or expanded development known as vehicle trip ends during a peak hour.
-Staff reviewed and determined that the proposed use does not meet the threshold of 100 peak hour trips requiring a traffic study based on the net peak hour trips.

-The proposed use would be subject to a traffic impact fee based on net ADT.
-The estimated traffic impact fee is approximately \$36,000.
+Staff determined that the proposed use does not meet the threshold for requiring a traffic study.
+However, the proposed use would be subject to a traffic impact fee.
+The estimated traffic impact fee is approximately \$31,000.
 The fee calculation would be finalized during the building permit plan check process and must be paid prior to building permit issuance.